Build your first AI agent

 To start building your first AI agent, you can use a prebuilt Camunda blueprint process model.

 In this tutorial, you will use the AI Agent Chat Quick Start blueprint from Camunda marketplace.
-Depending on the environment you choose, follow the corresponding steps below.
+Depending on your Camunda 8 working environment, follow the corresponding steps below.

-- In the blueprint page, click For SAAS and select the project you want to save the blueprint in, or create a new project and save it in this.
+- In the blueprint page, click For SAAS and select or create a project to save the blueprint.

 - The blueprint BPMN diagram opens in Web Modeler.